Why this matters

 2

-Load granules into a broadcast spreader (a cheap $25 push spreader works fine — you'll use it all year).
+Load granules into a broadcast spreader.
 Set the dial to the setting listed on the bag for your spreader model.

 3

 Walk at a steady pace, slightly overlapping each pass.
 Cover the whole lawn in one direction.
-For better coverage, do a second pass perpendicular to the first using half the dial setting.
+For better coverage, do a second pass perpendicular to the first at half the dial setting.

 4